inform-us/requirements_specifications/rules/CAM-ICU.md

 - Numerator = number of patients with at least two consecutive RASS scores of -3 to +4 who have had at least one CAM-ICU score documented during the previous shift
 - Denominator = number of patients with at least two consecutive RASS scores of -3 to +4 during the previous shift

-E.G. Feeds into (i) front tile - 24 hour rolling window and (ii) SPC interval charts.
+*the following feeds into the (i) front tile - 24-hour rolling window and (ii) SPC patients with delirium chart*

 **[B]  overall CAM-ICU front tile calculation: Patients with Delirium in the last 24 hours**

-- calculate the number of patients with a RASS score of -3 to +4 (*for at least two consecutive hours?*) in the last 24 hours
+- calculate the number of patients with at least two consecutive RASS scores of -3 to +4 in the last 24 hours
-- calculate the number of patients with at least one positive CAM-ICU positive score in the last 24 hours
+- calculate the number of patients with at least one positive CAM-ICU in the last 24 hours
 -numerator: the number of patients with positive CAM-ICU scores in the last 24 hours
--denominator: the number of patients with a RASS score of -3 to -4 xxxxxxxxxxxxxxxxxxxxxxxx
+-denominator: the number of patients with at least two consecutive RASS scores of -3 to +4 in the last 24 hours

+*The following feeds into the floorplans*

 **[C] Floorplan labelling**
 1) If latest CAM-ICU score reading = negative: ‘GREEN’; design = green filled bed
 2) If latest CAM-ICU score reading = positive: ‘RED’; design = red filled bed
 3) If latest CAM-ICU score ‘missing’: ‘missing’; design = white filled bed with red hashed outline
-4) If latest CAM-ICU score ‘not applicable’ as RASS score has fallen to -4--5: ‘not applicable’ design = white filled bed with blue hashed outline
+4) If latest CAM-ICU score ‘not applicable’ as RASS score has fallen to -4- -5: ‘assessment not required’ design = white filled bed with blue hashed outline

 **[D] Classification Rules: Individual patient chart**